NeedFrench

 12. On se gèle les miches ! – “We’re freezing our buns off!”
 Formality: Very Informal – Similar to “Je me caille les miches,” but plural.

-See also 5 Ways to say Good Evening in French
+See also 6 Great Ways to Say "It's Perfect" in French

 How to Use These Expressions